thomast1906/DevOps-Journey-Using-Azure-DevOps/labs/1-Initial-Setup/1-Azure-DevOps-Setup.md

 ![](images/azure-devops-workload-identity-3.png)

 7. Assign the necessary Service Principal role to the subscription.
-For this lab, the Workload Identity will be given **Contributor** access to the subscription.
+For this lab, the Workload Identity will be given **User Access Admin**(required to add rbac control during AKS deploy stage) access to the subscription.
 Service Principal Role Assignment

 ![](images/azure-devops-workload-identity-4.png)